official-inquiries/us-enron-report/pages/2002-enron-report.md

 {:toc}

 # Subcommittee Investigation
-On December 2, 2001, Enron Corporation, then the seventh larg- est publicly traded corporation in the United States, declared bank- ruptcy.
+On December 2, 2001, Enron Corporation, then the seventh largest publicly traded corporation in the United States, declared bankruptcy.
 That bankruptcy sent shock waves throughout the country, on both Wall Street and Main Street where over half of American families now invest directly or indirectly in the stock market.
-Thou- sands of Enron employees lost not only their jobs but a significant part of their retirement savings; EnroD shareholders saw the value of their investments plummet; and hundreds, if not thousands of businesses around the world, were turned into EnrOll creditors in bankruptcy court likely to receive orily pennies on the dollars owed to them. .
+Thousands of Enron employees lost not only their jobs but a significant part of their retirement savings; Enron shareholders saw the value of their investments plummet; and hundreds, if not thousands of businesses around the world, were turned into Enron creditors in bankruptcy court likely to receive only pennies on the dollars owed to them.

-On January· 2, 2002, Senator Carl Levin, Chairman of the Pennanent Subcommittee on Investigations, and Senator Susan M.
+On January 2, 2002, Senator Carl Levin, Chairman of the Permanent Subcommittee on Investigations, and Senator Susan M.
-Collins, the Ranking Minority Member, announced that the Sub- committee would conduct an in-depth investigation into the col- lapse of the Enron Corporation.
-The following month the Sub- committee issued over 50 subpoenas to Enron Board members, EnroD officers, the EnroD Corporation, and the.
-Andersen account- ing firm.
-Over the next few months, additional subpoenas and document requests were directed to other accounting firms and fi- nancial institutions.
-By May 2002, the Subcommittee staff had re- viewed over 350 boxes of documents, including the available meet- ing minutes, presentations, and attachments for the full Board and its Finance and Audit Committees.
-The Subcommittee staff also spoke with representatives of Enron Corporation and Andersen, as well as numerous financial institutions and experts in corporate gov.emance and accounting.
+Collins, the Ranking Minority Member, announced that the Subcommittee would conduct an in-depth investigation into the collapse of the Enron Corporation.
+The following month the Subcommittee issued over 50 subpoenas to Enron Board members, Enron officers, the Enron Corporation, and the Andersen accounting firm.
+Over the next few months, additional subpoenas and document requests were directed to other accounting firms and financial institutions.
+By May 2002, the Subcommittee staff had reviewed over 350 boxes of documents, including the available meeting minutes, presentations, and attachments for the full Board and its Finance and Audit Committees.
+The Subcommittee staff also spoke with representatives of Enron Corporation and Andersen, as well as numerous financial institutions and experts in corporate governance and accounting.

-During April 2002, the Subcommittee staff interviewed 13 past and present Enron Board members, none of whom had previously been interviewed by the U.S. Department of Justice, Federal Bu- reau of Investigation, or the Securities and Exchange Commission.
+During April 2002, the Subcommittee staff interviewed 13 past and present Enron Board members, none of whom had previously been interviewed by the U.S. Department of Justice, Federal Bureau of Investigation, or the Securities and Exchange Commission.
-These lengthy interviews, lasting between 3 and 8 hours, were con- ducted with the following Enron Board members: Robert A. Belfer, Norman P. Blake, Jr:, Ronnie C. Chan, John H. Duncan, Dr.
+These lengthy interviews, lasting between 3 and 8 hours, were conducted with the following Enron Board members: Robert A. Belfer, Norman P. Blake, Jr:, Ronnie C. Chan, John H. Duncan, Dr.
-Wendy L. Gramm, Dr. Robert K Jaedicke, Dr. Charles A. Le- Maistre, Dr. John Mendelsohn, Paulo Ferraz Pereira, Frank Sav- age, Lord John Wakeham, Charls Walker, and Herbert S.- Winokur, Jr. All Board members appeared voluntarily, and all were rep- resented by the same legal counsel.
+Wendy L. Gramm, Dr. Robert K Jaedicke, Dr. Charles A. LeMaistre, Dr. John Mendelsohn, Paulo Ferraz Pereira, Frank Savage, Lord John Wakeham, Charls Walker, and Herbert S. Winokur, Jr. All Board members appeared voluntarily, and all were represented by the same legal counsel.

-(1)
-2
-On May 7, 2002, the Subcommittee held a hearing on the role and responsibility of the Enron Board of Directors to safeguard shareholder interests and on its role in Enron's collapse and bank- ruptcy.
+On May 7, 2002, the Subcommittee held a hearing on the role and responsibility of the Enron Board of Directors to safeguard shareholder interests and on its role in Enron's collapse and bank ruptcy.
 Two panels of witnesses testified under oath.
-The first panel consisted of five past and present Enron Board members, in- cluding the current Board Chairman and the past Chairmen of the key Board Committees.
+The first panel consisted of five past and present Enron Board members, in cluding the current Board Chairman and the past Chairmen of the key Board Committees.
 The witnesses were as follows:

-Norman P. Blake, Jr. (1994-2002), Interim Chairman of the EnrOll Board and former member of the EnrOll Finance and Compensation Committees, has extensive corporate, Board, and investm~nt experience, including past service on the Board of General Electric, and current service as Audit Committee Chairman of the Board of Owens Cor- ning;
+> Norman P. Blake, Jr. (1994-2002), Interim Chairman of the Enron Board and former member of the Enron Finance and Compensation Committees, has extensive corporate, Board, and investment experience, including past service on the Board of General Electric, and current service as Audit Committee Chairman of the Board of Owens Corning;

-John H. Duncan (1985-2001), former Chairman of the Enron Executive Committee, has extensive corporate and Board experience, including helping to found and manage Gulf and Western Industries;
+> John H. Duncan (1985-2001), former Chairman of the Enron Executive Committee, has extensive corporate and Board experience, including helping to found and manage Gulf and Western Industries;

-Herbert S. Winokur, Jr. (1985-2002), current Board mem- ber, former 'Chairman of the Finance Committee, and former member of the Powers Special Committee, holds two advanced degrees from Harvard University and has extensive corporate, Board, and investment experience; Dr. Robert K. Jaedicke (1985-2001), former Chairman of the Enron Audit and Compliance Committee, is Dean ' Emeritus of the Stanford Business School, and a former accounting professor; and
+> Herbert S. Winokur, Jr. (1985-2002), current Board member, former 'Chairman of the Finance Committee, and former member of the Powers Special Committee, holds two advanced degrees from Harvard University and has extensive corporate, Board, and investment experience;

+> Dr. Robert K. Jaedicke (1985-2001), former Chairman of the Enron Audit and Compliance Committee, is Dean Emeritus of the Stanford Business School, and a former accounting professor; and

-Dr. Charles A. LeMaistre (1985-2001), former Chairman of the EnrOll Compensation Committee, is former President of the M.D.
-Anderson Cancer Center, a large, well-re- speeted, and complex medical facility in Texas.!
+> Dr. Charles A. LeMaistre (1985-2001), former Chairman of the Enron Compensation Committee, is former President of the M.D.
+Anderson Cancer Center, a large, well-respected, and complex medical facility in Texas.

-The second panel consisted of three experts in corporate govern- ance and accounting:
+The second panel consisted of three experts in corporate governance and accounting:

-Robert H. Campbell is former Chairman of the Board and Chief Executive Officer of Sunoco, Inc., and current Board member at Hershey Fooda, CIGNA, and the Pew Chari- table Trusts;
+> Robert H. Campbell is former Chairman of the Board and Chief Executive Officer of Sunoco, Inc., and current Board member at Hershey Foods, CIGNA, and the Pew Charitable Trusts;

-Charles M. Elson is Director of the Center for Corporate Governance, University of Delaware, and a former member of the Board of Sunbeam Corporation; and
+> Charles M. Elson is Director of the Center for Corporate Governance, University of Delaware, and a former member of the Board of Sunbeam Corporation; and

-Michael H. Sutton is the former Chief Accountant of the Securities and Exchange Commission from 1995 to 1998.
+> Michael H. Sutton is the former Chief Accountant of the Securities and Exchange Commission from 1995 to 1998.

 # Subcommittee Findings
-Based upon the evidence before it, including over one million pages of subpoenaed documents, interviews of 13 EnrOll Board members, and the Subcommittee hearing on May 7, 2002, the U.S.
+Based upon the evidence before it, including over one million pages of subpoenaed documents, interviews of 13 Enron Board members, and the Subcommittee hearing on May 7, 2002, the U.S. Senate Permanent Subcommittee on Investigations makes the following findings with respect to the role of the Enron Board of Directors in Enron's collapse and bankruptcy.
-• -two Enron Directors, Mr. Blake and Mr. Winokur, who were members of the Board at the time of the May 7 hearing, resigned from the Enron Board on June 6, 2002.
-3
-Senate Permanent Subcommittee on Investigations makes the fol- lowing findings with respect to the role of the Enron Board of Di- rectors in Enron's collapse and bankruptcy_

 ## Fiduciary Failure

-The Enron Board of Directors
-failed to safeguard Enron shareholders and contributed to the collapse of the seventh largest public company in the United States, by allowing Enron to engage in high risk accounting, inappropriate conflict of interest transactions, extensive undisclosed ofl'-the-books activities, and exces- sive executive compensation.
-The Board witnessed numer- ous indications of questionable practices by EnrOll manage- ment over several years, but chose to ignore them to the detriment of EnrOll shareholders, employees and business associates. .
+The Enron Board of Directors failed to safeguard Enron shareholders and contributed to the collapse of the seventh largest public company in the United States, by allowing Enron to engage in high risk accounting, inappropriate conflict of interest transactions, extensive undisclosed off-the-books activities, and excessive executive compensation.
+The Board witnessed numerous indications of questionable practices by Enron management over several years, but chose to ignore them to the detriment of Enron shareholders, employees and business associates.

 ## High Risk Accounting

-The Enron Board of Direc-
-tors knowingly allowed Enron to engage in high risk ac- counting practices. .
+The Enron Board of Directors knowingly allowed Enron to engage in high risk accounting practices.

 ## Inappropriate Conflicts of Interest

-Despite clear
-conflicts of interest, the Enron Board of Directors approved an unprecedented arrangement allowing Enron's Chief Fi- nancial Officer to establish and operate the I.JM private equity funds which transacted business with Enron and profited at Enron's expense.
-The Board exercised inad· equa.te oversight of LJM transaction and compensation controls and failed to protect Enron shareholders from un- fair dealing.
+Despite clear conflicts of interest, the Enron Board of Directors approved an unprecedented arrangement allowing Enron's Chief Financial Officer to establish and operate the LJM private equity funds which transacted business with Enron and profited at Enron's expense.
+The Board exercised inadequate oversight of LJM transaction and compensation controls and failed to protect Enron shareholders from unfair dealing.

 ## Extensive Undisclosed Off-The-Books Activity

-The Enron Board of Directors knowingly allowed Enron to conduct billions of dollars in off-the-books activity to make its financial condition appear better than it was and failed to ensure adequate public disclosure of material off-the- books liabilities that contributed to Enron's collapse.
+The Enron Board of Directors knowingly allowed Enron to conduct billions of dollars in off-the-books activity to make its financial condition appear better than it was and failed to ensure adequate public disclosure of material off-the-books liabilities that contributed to Enron's collapse.

 ## Excessive Compensation

-The Enron Board of Di-
-rectors approved excessive compensation for company ex- ecutives, failed to monitor the cumulative cash drain caused by Enron's 2000 annual bonus and performance unit plans, and failed to monitor or halt abuse by Board Chairman and Chief Executive Officer Kenneth Lay of a company-financed, multi-million dollar, personal credit line. .
+The Enron Board of Directors approved excessive compensation for company executives, failed to monitor the cumulative cash drain caused by Enron's 2000 annual bonus and performance unit plans, and failed to monitor or halt abuse by Board Chairman and Chief Executive Officer Kenneth Lay of a company-financed, multi-million dollar, personal credit line.

 ## Lack of Independence

-The independence of the
-Enron Board of Directors was compromised by financial ties between the company and certain Board members.
+The independence of the Enron Board of Directors was compromised by financial ties between the company and certain Board members.
-The Board also failed to ensure the independence of the company's auditor, allowing Andersen to provide internal audit and consulting services while serving as Enron's out- side auditor .
+The Board also failed to ensure the independence of the company's auditor, allowing Andersen to provide internal audit and consulting services while serving as Enron's outside auditor.
-4

 # Subcommittee Recommendations